My story of self-harm recovery

 It impacted my relationships too.
 I didn’t want a person I liked to see my skin, or to see my scars.
 Even at school I would find excuses not to do P.E. so I wouldn’t have to get undressed.
 If I couldn’t get out of it I would have to change in such a complicated way that I still managed to draw attention to myself.
 It was hell.

-One day my father walked in on me and I thought, “this is it, I am in so much trouble and I’ll be grounded.”
+One day my father walked in on me when I was self-harming.
+I thought, “This is it, I am in so much trouble and I’ll be grounded.”
 On another level I felt so worried about upsetting my father.
 He meant so much to me and I never wanted to give him a reason to be hurt.
 Yet to my surprise he just sat next to me, calmed me down and told me to be safe.
 He then got me scar oil in case I wanted it – which was so thoughtful.

 I am now 22 and haven’t self-harmed for over a year.
 I have no desire to harm myself in any way, I don’t even drink or smoke any more.

-- I keep myself productive: I clean and write and trampoline to avoid those thoughts.
+- I keep myself productive - I clean, write and trampoline to avoid those thoughts.

 Where to get help